 35. Tom Hoggett, the highwayman, came to his end one stormy night when, pursued by officers of the law, he fell into a pond and drowned.
 The ghost of Tom Hoggett still patrols the Great North Road between Boroughbridge and Scotch Corner, a fast-moving figure in an ankle-length coat, carrying a bulls-eye lantern.

 36. Close to Harpham Church, Yorkshire there is a well, known as the Drumming Well, because of the sound of the rolling of drums from it’s depths, thought to signify the imminent death of a member of the St Quentin Family.

 37. The Fleece, in Elland’s Westgate, is haunted by the ghost of Leathery Colt, a peddler who was brutally murdered in an upstairs room at the inn.
-The sight of Leathery Colt driving his horses was seen as late as January, 1915, by a couple who were absolutely terrified by what they had witnesses.
+The sight of Leathery Colt driving his horses was seen as late as January 1915, by a couple who were absolutely terrified by what they had witnessed.

 38. Fountains Abbey near Harrogate was built in 1132, the sound of monks chanting has been heard many times during the evening, especially in the area of the Chapel of the Nine Altars at the east end of the church.